motherjones/congress-vote-tracker/parasites.markdown

 Some veterans want to end the war.
 Like more wars the enemy isn't always what the generals tell you, often its the generals themselves.
 Typically we are told this war is users, deadlines, other companies, and getting funding.
 By coaching programmers as "volatile" and "stable" we create enemies out of what was once comrades and forget to realize that its these same tactics which strengthen the power divide between business owners and employees.

+## Dichotomies Matter
+Its not a coincidence that we keep revisiting the same issues in the projects and companies we build.
+When we couch people as "volatile" vs. "stable" and don't acknowledge the underlying power dynamics creating them we simple seek to reproduce the same failing environments.
+Ones where people with violent anti-social behavior are able to piss all over their own personal parts of the noosphere and professional baby sitters make their stakes on taming these beasts.

 * “Volatile” engineers often get thrown away or placed in positions of ill advised power.
 * “Stable” engineers often get ignored or promoted to dead-end middle management.
 * Technology follows predictable patterns empowering or replacing the ones that come before it, most attempts to force innovation end in boom or bust cycles.
 Decision making is a collective process get over it, software has multiple levels, and most companies fail.
 We have been told and told to celebrate failure “its part of startup culture”.

+We don't build these dichotomies to accurately explain human behavior we do it do normalize maladaptive behaviors which it currently seem uneconomical to deal with a structural level.
+Teaching people to work in teams is something we ultimately have to start doing at younger ages, this isn't just sports teams or social groups but teaching people how to work out technical decisions requires setting aside egos on completely different levels.
+Since we can't change elementary education for our current generation we have to approach as a eminent problem.
+Ultimately the sharks and the parasites in our community are not as separate or safe from everyone else as they expect.

 ## Here we get to the toxin
 Startups, large round VC funded companies, fail more readily than small businesses oriented around software